eduardoAcunaEspinoza/Hy2DL/docs/source/usage/models.rst

 Modelzoo
 ========

-The following section gives an overview of all implemented models.
+The following section gives an overview of the implemented models and their possible variations.

 Model Classes